magnetotellurics/ModEM/README.md

                     ./ModEM -jt -m <MODEL_PATH> -d <DATA_PATH>

-                - Outputting a single Model File, named 'dsigma.rho', in the same dimensions as the inputed one, containing ???? calculated by jMult_T.
+                - Outputting a single Model File, named 'dsigma.rho', containing residual information, calculated by jMult_T in model space, with the same dimensions as the inputed model.

                 2.2.4.1. jMult_T supported options.

                     - Other paths preceded by flags fit on a jMult_T execution line:

-                        [-dm], [--dmodel]     Sets the path to output dSigma ????
-Model File.
+                        [-dm], [--dmodel]     Sets the path to output dSigma Model File.

                         [-cf], [--ctrl_fwd]   Sets the path to a input Control File with FWD parameters.
                                               (Shown in 2.2.5.1.)